pingcap/docs/tiup/tiup-component-dm-patch.md

 ### --overwrite

 - After you patch a certain component (such as TiDB or TiKV), when the tiup cluster scales out the component, tiup-dm uses the original component version by default.
-To use the version that you patch when the cluster scales out in the future, you need to specified the option `--overwrite` in the command.
+To use the version that you patch when the cluster scales out in the future, you need to specify the option `--overwrite` in the command.
 - Data type: `BOOLEAN`
 - This option is disabled by default with the `false` value.
 To enable this option, add this option to the command, and either pass the `true` value or do not pass any value.

 ### -N, --node

-- Specifies nodes to be replaced.
+- Specifies the nodes to be replaced.
 The value of this option is a comma-separated list of node IDs.
-You can get the node ID from the first column of the [cluster status table](/tiup/tiup-component-cluster-display.md).
+You can get the node IDs from the first column of the [cluster status table](/tiup/tiup-component-dm-display.md) returned by the `tiup cluster display` command.
-- Data type: `STRINGS`
+- Data type: `STRING`
-- If this option is not specified, TiUP does not select any nodes to replace by default.
+- If this option is not specified, TiUP selects all nodes to replace by default.

 > **Note:**
 >